 The Pak Ou Caves are located 25 kilometers north of Luang Prabang.
-Essentially meaning you will need to take some sort of transport to get there, whether you are on a group tour or doing it yourself.
+Essentially this means you will need to take some sort of transport to get there, whether you are on a group tour or doing it yourself.

 What To Pack For Pak Ou Caves

-Definitely we sure to bring your camera.
-It is safe to bring a DSLR on the boat ride and you won’t be getting wet so don’t need to bring a go pro.
+Definitely, be sure to bring your camera.
+It is safe to bring a DSLR on the boat ride and you won’t be getting wet so don’t need to bring a GoPro.

 Where To Stay In Luang Prabang?

 There are plenty of choices when it comes to choosing accommodation in Luang Prabang.
 From the impressive 5* resort, historic hotels, simple hostels, and locally owned guesthouses, you will find something to fit your budget and needs.

 During our recent visit, we stayed on a quaint little side street minutes from the center and the Mekong River.
 I fell in love with this little spot.
 There are a few budget guesthouses and nicer hotel-style accommodations available down this street.